silx-kit/silx-training/software_engineering/1_Project/index.rst

 Presenter Notes
 ...............

-Default parameters origin/master rot git actions
+Default parameters are usually origin/master

 ----

 Hands on: create a new branch .............................

-The goal is to create a new branch for making some modifications on the source code and propose those modification into the upstream repository.
+The goal is to:

+* create a new branch
+* make some modifications on the source code

-create a new branch branch_my_name
+1. create a new branch branch_my_name

 .. code-block:: bash

     git checkout -b branch_my_name

-Then modify the source code, creating a new function using `polynom` function for example.
+2. Then modify the source code, creating a new function using `polynom` function for example.

 ----